 Some have asked why we've listed a self-sufficient space in a convenient location for so little.
 There are two answers to that, or maybe three.

 1. We love people coming and going.
 It's fun.
-After more than a year, our dog Boston gets bored without some bustle.
+After almost three years of hosting, our dog Boston gets bored without some bustle.

 2. We'd rather people think of their visit with us as very-high-end camping, and not low-end Motel 6.
 (We don't offer little personal soaps and things like that.)